Things You Should Know About the Toyota Prius Car Battery

 You should be able to find a Prius Battery Reconditioning Kit at most hardware stores.
 These kits cost around $100.
 While these kits do not completely repair your hybrid battery, they can prolong its life by up to six years.

 Another advantage of reconditioning your hybrid battery is that it can help protect the environment.
-Besides saving you money, reconditioning your Toyota Prius battery will also help to conserve energy.
+In addition to saving you money, reconditioning your Toyota Prius battery will also help conserve energy.

 Reconditioning your Prius battery is easy.
-You only need a voltmeter, protective gear, and a few tools to keep the procedure safe.
+To keep the procedure safe, you only need a voltmeter, protective gear, and a few tools.

-While you can repair your Prius battery on your own, a professional can restore it if you want to go the extra mile.
+While you can repair your Prius battery independently, a professional can restore it if you want to go the extra mile.
 Several auto dealerships and other service centers offer this service; some even give you a 25% discount on your car’s original purchase price.

 Removing the battery

-If you have problems with your Toyota Prius, consider replacing your car battery.
+If your Toyota Prius is having problems, consider replacing its battery.
 The Prius battery is repairable, and you may even be able to do it yourself.
 However, you’ll need to follow some simple instructions to make sure the job goes smoothly.

 To start, you’ll need to find the battery.
-You can check the owner’s manual, containing information about the battery’s location.
+You can check the owner’s manual, which contains information about the battery’s location.
 Also, please take a short drive to test the battery before you replace it.

-Once you locate the battery, it’s time to take it out.
+Once you locate the battery, it’s time to remove it.
 You’ll need to remove a hold-down bar from the top of the battery.
 This holds the negative terminal, and a wire holds the positive terminal.
-These are easy to remove from the battery, and you can pull them away.
+These are easy to remove from the battery; you can pull them away.

 While at it, you’ll also want to remove the air duct that crosses the top of the battery.
 This duct keeps the primary drive battery cool.
 It’s secured with a 10mm bolt, and you’ll need a socket to remove it.

-Wear safety goggles and insulated work gloves when you’re ready to remove the car battery.
+When you’re ready to remove the car battery, wear safety goggles and insulated work gloves.
 You’ll also need an extension cord or socket and flathead screwdrivers.

 Depending on your model, you may need to remove plastic molding to expose the battery.
 Remove it carefully, and don’t try to pry the plastic off the battery.